For the photos that accompany this trip, click here (opens in new window).

 After this rush, I decided to go see what was around the curve.
 Driving under the tracks and down the road to the east, I found an interesting tandem of equipment on Westwater’s house track: a small Burro crane and an old D&RGW maintenance-of-way flatcar.
 The burro wore a UP shield, but the flatcar was unbesmirched.
 There was some sort of track replacement going on with the house track (a section was missing) but nobody was working, it being Sunday.
 I took photos all around, then drove further down to see what was going on at the ranger station by the river.
 I had barely gotten parked when I noticed headlights through the trees to the east, coming fast!
 I hurriedly turned the car and flew back to the overpass so I could get the light at my back, making it with only seconds to spare as a westbound BNSF train hustled by on the fill above me.
 Splicing the two BNSF ES44’s was a strange-looking gray locomotive with yellow-and-blue dazzle stripes on the nose, lettered for CITIRAIL.
 Other than that it was a fairly conventional trackage-rights train, without any rear DPU power.

-In the space of 45 minutes I went from disappointment to elation.
+In the space of 45 minutes I had gone from disappointment to elation.
 This was turning out to be one of the best railfan days I’d ever had.
 But by now I was really starting to feel the fatigue, and the weather was trending towards chilly.
 I decided to get a hotel for the night instead of doing more camping.
 Priceline got me one for $33, so I headed towards Grand Junction.
 With a reservation in hand and no time pressure, I checked out the depot and orbited the railyard until the light gave out.
 There wasn’t a lot of activity—a single AC4400 was pushing around a string of empty aluminum hoppers, and I thought I’d discovered another westbound freight leaving the yard until it stopped and pushed back into a different track.
 At least this had some interesting EMD power on it, a “triclops” SD60 and another nice SD70M.
 But the sun was down and I was tired and hungry.
 Off I trundled to Pablo’s for a pizza, then crashed at the hotel.
 I was pretty sure by now that the following day it would be time to head home.
 The late-winter storm was coming back around and I was feeling pretty satisfied with the way the trip had gone.

 Well, come next morning it seemed inexcusable not to make a last run at bagging Amtrak No. 6, assuming it was running on time.
 It was.
 I decided that the curve at Palisade was just the place, so I headed east and found a spot right at the I-70 bridge over the Colorado.
 As I headed that way, I passed a BNSF freight holding in the siding at Palisade.
 It was likely waiting for Amtrak to pass, but one never knows unless one has the right channels in one’s scanner, which I did not.
 Well, after a bit the Amtrak horns sounded for the grade in Palisade, and shortly the Zephyr rounded the curve.
 Today the power included a resurrected P40 behind the leader.
 A few minutes later the BNSF train made its appearance, and here was a surprise.
 The power was the exact same trio as the previous evening’s westbounder.
 But there was an additional unit, an ancient SD wearing SSRX marks.
 [From what I can gather, this is a former MILW SD10, rebuilt, and has changed hands several times.]
 Feeling satisfied, I walked back to the car and headed west on River Road, only to get completely surprised by an eastbound Union Pacific freight!
 I dove for the narrow shoulder and struggled a little too long with the lens cap.
 As things turned out, the power on this train was the same SD70M/SD60M power that I had seen switching in the yard the previous evening.
 All EMD power on a mainline freight—one does not often see this in Colorado, not since the days of the Rio Grande.